ndwarshuis/org-ml/README.md

 ;; Given the following contents:
 ; /this/ is a *paragraph*

-;; Set contents for object containers
+;; Set children for object containers
 (->> (om-elem-parse-this-element)
      (om-elem-set-children (list "this is lame"))
      (om-elem-to-trimmed-string))